Arnesfield/argstree/README.md

       -- (value): [ '-h', '-i' ]
 ```

+Option and command schemas differ only in some of the default values for the configuration options.
+At their core, they are the same and both can be configured similarly.

 ### Options

-All options for the schema configuration are optional.
+All options are optional.

 #### options.id

 Type: `string | null`

-The option or command ID that will show up in `Node.id`.
+The option or command ID that is set to `Node.id`.
 If not provided, the default value is the `Node.key`.

-This is never used in any internal logic, but it can be useful for identifying the option or command after parsing.

 #### options.name

 Type: `string | null`

-The display name of the option or command for [errors](#parseerror).
-If not provided, the `Node.key` is used as the display name when available.
+The option or command display name that is set to `Node.name` and is used for [`ParseError`](#parseerror) messages.
+If not provided, the default value is the `Node.key`.

 #### options.args